embedthis/weather/ioto/README-FREERTOS.md

 demo | Cloud-based management of a device.
 Demonstrates simple data synchronization and metrics.

-The default app is the **demo** app which sends device data and metrics to the cloud.
+The default app is the **unit** test app, but you want to select the **demo** app which sends device data and metrics to the cloud.

-To select an app, invoke **make config** with your desired APP:
+To select the demo app, invoke **make config** with your desired APP:

     make APP=demo config